 1. You’ll save 44,000 gallons of water.
 It takes 2,400 gallons of water to produce just 1 pound of meat, which is about equivalent to 50 full bathtubs.

 2. You’ll save 1,600 pounds of plant foods.
 Animals raised for food eat up to 10 pounds of grain for every 1 pound of meat that humans produce.
 If everyone went vegan, we could end world hunger.

 3. You’ll save 1,200 square feet of forest.
 About 260 million acres of U.S. forests have been cleared to make more room for more crops for farmed animals.

-4. Globally, animal agriculture is responsible for more greenhouse gases than all the world’s transportation systems combined.
+4. By some estimates, animal agriculture is responsible for more greenhouse gases than all of the world’s transportation systems combined.

 5. You’ll save the lives of about 40 animals.
 The practices of the animal-agriculture industry are a far cry from how Christ instructed us to care for “the least of these.”

 6. You’ll spare the lives of dolphins, whales, sharks, seals, and other animals.
 As many as 650,000 dolphins, whales, and seals as well as 40 to 50 million sharks are killed every year by fishing activities.